 Even though Floridians are taking out more loans, the average loan amount isn’t much compared to the average personal loan in California.
 Californians, on average are borrowing $11,883 – that doubles the average in both Texas and Florida.

-Here are five tips to eradicate a looming personal loan.
+Here are six tips to eradicate a looming personal loan.

 Make extra payments.
 By exceeding your typical monthly payment, you can chip away at your loan while saving on interest.

 Make biweekly repayments.
 Paying off your loan in half-repayments every two week can feel like you’re paying the same amount each month while shaving off at least a couple of weeks.

 Refinance or consolidate.
 When better rates are offered, it’s wise to jump on them because you’ll ultimately end up saving money.
 And, if you consolidate multiple loans, you’ll save yourself the headache of having two or three different payments a month.

 Get a balance transfer credit card.
 Sometimes, credit card providers will offer interest-free and low balance transfer rates.
 This is a smart decision if you have a small amount to pay off on your loan.
 You’ll pay no interest if you can lock in a card with a 0% balance transfer rate, but, be careful to pay attention to the timeframe of the promotion.

 Save your change.
 You’d be surprised how fast your nickels and dimes add up.
 Look for an app that will round up change from purchases made with a card and use your savings for an extra payment.